Feyerabend/vm/ps/POSTSCRIPT.md

 One more element was required for the DTP revolution to take off:
 *PageMaker*.[^pagemaker] PageMaker, developed by Aldus Corporation[^aldus] and released in 1985, was one of the first desktop publishing software applications.
-It revolutionized the publishing industry by enabling users to create professional-quality documents with flowing text, pictures and graphics integrated on the same page.
-PageMaker’s compatibility with Apple Macintosh and its use of the PostScript page description language were pivotal in making desktop publishing accessible to a wider audience.
+It changed the publishing industry by enabling users to create professional-quality documents with flowing text, pictures and graphics integrated on the same page.
+PageMaker's compatibility with Apple Macintosh and its use of the PostScript page description language were pivotal in making desktop publishing accessible to a wider audience.

 [^sidenote]: When I was a student, sometime in the 1980s, the option of writing an essay and obtaining a laser-printed